-- Store your ginger paste in an airtight container in the refrigerator or, if desired, freeze teaspoon-sized servings in an ice cube tray for convenient measuring.
+- Store in an airtight container in the refrigerator or, if desired, freeze teaspoon-sized servings in an ice cube tray for convenient measuring.

 Now that you know how to make ginger paste, you can sub it for fresh ginger in recipes that call for it, or just add it into anything that you think could use some ginger flavor (smoothies, soups, etc).
 Use 1 teaspoon of ginger paste for every 1-inch ginger knob called for in a recipe, although you can play with that ratio to your own personal taste.

 Still feeling stumped?
-Here are a few ideas on how to use up your ginger paste:
+Here are a few ideas on how to use it:

 1. Simplify stir fries